implydata/learn-druid/website/courses/data-modeling/schema-design.md

 ---
 sidebar_position: 2
+title: Design a good schema
 ---
 import Link from '@docusaurus/Link';
 import styles from '../../../website/src/pages';
 import YouTubePlayer from '@site/src/components/YouTubePlayer';

-# Design a good schema

 Watch the following expert interview for an to learn about schema design: